 - what date you can move in.

 If you haven’t yet been offered a place, talk to the aged care home you are interested in to find out how to apply.
-You should wait until you are offered and accept a place at your new aged care home before you formally advise your current provider.
+You should wait until you are offered and accept a place at your new aged care home before you formally advise your current aged care home provider.

 At this stage, you can discuss payment of your aged care fees and your refund preference, if you paid a lump sum (See ‘What happens if I paid a lump sum?’ below).
 You can also discuss the date that you might like the move to happen.
 Your current aged care home can’t make you leave until you have alternative accommodation.
 However, they may have a notice period, which you will find in your resident agreement.

-Before you accept the offer at your new aged care home, make sure the entry date aligns with when you will be leaving your current home.
-You can ask the two homes to liaise directly to ensure the dates line up.
+You can ask the two homes to liaise directly to ensure your move goes smoothly.
 Or you can discuss with each home yourself.
 It is important that the moving date is suitable for everyone.

 Important: Please allow seven days for your current aged care home to accept your move and release your service.
 If you have any issues, you can call My Aged Care.